Tyler James Williams: Career

 In 2012, Williams played the role of Owen in the series Go On.
 He also played the lead role of Cyrus DeBarge in the Disney Channel film Let It Shine alongside Coco Jones, Trevor Jackson, and Brandon Mychal Smith.
 Williams was also featured on nine songs on the film's soundtrack, showing off his rapping skills.
 The film premiered on June 15, 2012, and his songs "Don't Run Away", "Me and You", "Guardian Angel", "Let It Shine", and "Moment of Truth" all received airplay on Radio Disney.
 The videos were also played frequently on the Disney Channel.
 Williams also guest starred in the Disney XD series Lab Rats as a future version of Leo, the character played by his younger brother Tyrel Jackson Williams.

 In 2014, Williams starred in Justin Simien's independent film Dear White People as Lionel Higgins, and was cast as the recurring character Noah on the television series The Walking Dead.
+In the same year he portrayed Steve Urkel in the Key & Peele sketch, "'Family Matters'".
 In 2016, Williams played Russ "Monty" Montgomery in the Criminal Minds spin-off Criminal Minds: Beyond Borders.

-Williams was diagnosed with Crohn's disease in 2017, after experiencing symptoms for three years.
-Since his diagnosis, he has undergone treatment, including multiple surgeries.
 In 2019, Williams was cast as Jake in The Wedding Year, a teen romantic comedy film directed by Robert Luketic and starring Sarah Hyland, Jenna Dewan, Matt Shively, and Anna Camp.

 In 2020, Williams played the role of Paul in The Argument.
 In 2021, he began playing the role of Gregory Eddie in the ABC mockumentary sitcom Abbott Elementary.
 At the 74th Primetime Emmy Awards, Williams earned a nomination for Outstanding Supporting Actor in a Comedy Series for the role.

+Personal life

+Williams was diagnosed with Crohn's disease in 2017, after experiencing symptoms for three years.
+Since his diagnosis, he has undergone treatment, including multiple surgeries.
+His brother Tyrel also has the same condition.

+At the time of their coming out in 2023, both his brothers described Williams as a staunch and active ally of the LGBTQ+ community.